oscar-sabet/project-mha/README.md

 ## sources

 All code was either coded by me or some by an AI.
-The content of the site is 100% AI generated.
+The content of the site is 100% AI generated except the graphs on the statistics page which is embedded from "our world in data" website.

 ## screenshots